A "Galactic Disk"-Model for Three-Dimensional Bernstein-Greene-Kruskal Modes in a Finite Magnetic Field: Introduction

-\textit{Introduction.---} A fundamental problem in plasma physics is whether small kinetic scale structures can form in high temperature collisionless plasmas.
+A fundamental problem in plasma physics is whether small kinetic scale structures can form in high temperature collisionless plasmas.
 One possible solution for such structures was obtained by Bernstein, Greene, and Kruskal, known as the BGK mode \cite{PhysRev.108.546}.
 The original BGK mode is a one-dimensional (1D) steady-state solution of the Vlasov-Poisson system of equations, which means the solution depends on one Cartesian coordinate such that the electric potential for a localized solution tends to zero as this coordinate tends to $\pm \infty$.
 There have been a large volume of research on BGK modes than we can cite here in a short paper.
 A more comprehensive discussion on relevant literature can be found in our recent paper \cite{doi:10.1063/1.5126705}, as well as a recent review paper \cite{doi:10.1063/1.4976854}.
 Here we restrict our discussion on three-dimensional (3D) BGK modes, which have a localized electric potential that tends to zero along any direction in a 3D spatial space.
 Motivated by multi-dimensional features observed in space plasmas \cite{PhysRevLett.81.826}, a theory of 3D BGK modes was developed in a plasma within a uniform magnetic field with infinite field strength \cite{2002PhDT........10C, doi:10.1029/2001GL013385, PhysRevE.69.055401}, which has been further developed recently \cite{doi:10.1063/5.0045296}.
 The original theory has imposed a cylindrical symmetry, mainly for convenience, so the solution depends on two coordinates.
 It is considered 3D since the electric potential is localized in the sense mentioned above.
 In the other extreme in the parameter space, another 3D BGK mode was found in an unmagnetized (zero magnetic field) plasma \cite{PhysRevLett.95.245004}.
 That mode is still considered 3D despite having spherical symmetry such that the solution depends only on the spherical radial coordinate, because the electric potential tends to zero along all radial directions within a 3D spatial space.
 The physical mechanism for this mode is different from other solutions discussed so far, since it is not based on particle trapping.
 Instead, it is due to the dependence on another conserved quantity, the angular momentum associated with the spherical symmetry, in addition to the energy in the particle distribution function.
 For a magnetic field with a finite field strength, in between the above two extremes, no exact 3D BGK mode solutions are found so far.
 However, a theory of 2D BGK modes under this condition was developed \cite{doi:10.1063/1.2186187}, with the distribution function depending also on the canonical angular momentum, which was later developed further \cite{doi:10.1063/1.5126705}, with the additional dependence on the canonical momentum along the direction of the background magnetic field.
 These solutions are considered 2D since the localized electric potential tends to zero along any directions on a 2D plane perpendicular to the magnetic field direction, despite depending only on the spatial cylindrical radial coordinate after imposing the cylindrical symmetry.
+The stability of such solutions has been studied using large-scale Particle-in-Cell (PIC) simulations, in both 2D \cite{10.1063/5.0187853} and 3D \cite{3D_BGK_Paper_arxiv}.
+Both stable and unstable solutions were found in these simulations, with the formation of interesting spiral structures during an instability, resembling spiral galaxies.